nachthammer/titanite-bytecode-c/README.md

 There are a lot of TODO types.
 Look through them and search for those in the code, if you find a specific TODO type interesting.

+* TODO(breaking-bug): this needs imidiate attention.
+Fix this first if possible.
 * TODO(perf): search for this if you want to improve the performance of the language
 * TODO(memory): search for this if you want to make the language consume less memory
 * TODO(typing): search for this if you want to improve the typing/error messaging of the language